frederickjboyd/fried-gophers/README.md

 ### Compatibility

 `fried-gophers` should work on Windows, OS X, and Linux.
-Preliminary tests have only been done on Windows and Linux, but more rigorous testing will be done in the near future.
+Preliminary tests have been done on Windows and Linux, but more rigorous testing will be done in the near future.

 #### Supported Image Formats: